Article by Andrew Brown

 Harlem and E.J.
 Henke

 Joe Anthony inaugurated Harlem in the summer of 1959 with a racially mixed vocal group fronted by Carl Henderson, the Lyrics.
-“Oh Please Love Me,” a doowop ballad, was a hot local hit over the closing months of that year, eventually selling a few thousand copies and making all three local charts.
+“Oh Please Love Me,” a doowop ballad, was a hot local hit over the closing months of that year, eventually selling a couple of thousand copies and making all three local charts.
 Harlem was in business.
 But like most small labels with a local hit, Joe soon discovered that he had overextended himself, and was unable to offset the invoices from the pressing plant and distributors with his meager salary and unpredictable payola deals.
 Out of desperation, he offered E.J.
 Henke 50% of Harlem if he'd forgive Joe’s debts, and Henke agreed.

 Henke was a big, lumbering man of German lineage who occasionally found work as a wrestler.
 Henry Carr had met him around 1955, when Carr’s father, a loan shark, hired Henke as a collection agent.
 By that time Henke – a frustrated country singer – was already involved in the emerging song-poem business, and would soon start a country/rockabilly label, Warrior.
 E.J. was fairly typical of most of the men in the record business in ‘50s Texas – a gambler who reduced the complexities of pop music down to a few simple formulas, underpinned all the while by a fervent wish that rock and roll would just go away so he could get back to country music.